dragonoken/Udacity-DRL-Nanodegree-Navigation-Project/README.md

 # Navigation

-!!!
-It's Still A Work In Progess !!!\
-!!!
-No Functioning Code Yet &nbsp; !!!

-This project is being done as a part of [Deep Reinforcement Learning Udacity Nanodegree Program](https://eu.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893).
+This project was done as a part of [Deep Reinforcement Learning Udacity Nanodegree Program](https://eu.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893).

 ## Environment Description